App subtitle: placing keywords in the iOS app subtitle

 The subtitle is like an addition to the app title.
 It will be located underneath the app name throughout the App Store.

-The subtitle is important because it influences keyword rankings and is always shown together with your app name.
+The subtitle is important because it influences App Store keyword rankings and ASO and is always shown together with your app name.
 That means, your subtitle is displayed to the user in the following places:

 - Your app store listing